 Labels, unlike signs, are associated with very specific items and are generally attached to them directly.
 Here are a few types:

 Container Labels: Container labels can be used to denote what substances and materials are held within.
 This is required and vitally important when shipping materials and components between businesses, especially when dealing with potentially dangerous chemicals.
 OSHA requires certain procedures be followed when labeling such containers, including a detailed 7 to 8 section packet.

-Pipe and Wiring: These labels can denote pipes that are under extreme pressure (like this one found here), or are carrying very hot or very cold substances.
+Pipe and Wiring: These labels can denote pipes that are under extreme pressure or are carrying very hot or very cold substances.
 Additionally, they can indicate that a dangerous substance is flowing; in any event, these help workers know to be careful around them.
 Wiring and other high-voltage entities can be labeled as well to help them stand out to employees.

 Others: Labels can be placed on just about anything you feel necessary.
 For machines, you might label potential pinch-points where employee clothing or body parts could get caught.

 [wpsharely id=”3249″] Click on this link and get your Free Pipe Marking Guide [/wpsharely]

 In addition to the standard OSHA-required signage, you might want to make use of free-standing floor signs, or vinyls that place a sign directly on the floor.
 These signs can be highly effective when used in conjunction with other caution signs to indicate areas where special PPE is required, where additional caution should be taken, or where vehicles or equipment (collision risks) are going to be coming through.